Skip to Main Content

 Sidewalk Repair

-Over the course of time, sidewalks and walkways can begin to crack and settle due to the daily wear and tear they experience.
-When the soil underneath the slabs begins to erode, it can lead to deep cracks and unevenness which can present tripping hazards for anyone who uses it.
-Luckily, when these issues arise, we can repair the sidewalks with our PolyRenewal™ foam injections to lift and stabilize them for safe use once again.
+Cracked sidewalks and walkways settle due to daily wear and tear and other factors.
+When the soil beneath the slabs begins to erode, it can lead to cracks and shifting, which presents tripping hazards for pedestrians.
+Groundworks repairs cracked concrete sidewalks with our patented PolyRenewal™ foam injections to permanently lift and stabilize concrete slabs.
+Our solutions restore the safety of your Camden, NJ home.

 Common Solutions in Camden, NJ